Looking for SEO statistics 2023?

 35) What is the close rate of leads from search engines (inbound marketing)?
 Inbound marketing close rates vs outbound leads close rates:

 Leads from search engines (inbound marketing) have a 14.6% close rate while outbound leads (direct mail, cold pitch) have a 1.7% close rate.
-This SEO statistics about eCommerce tells us heaps about SEO effectiveness for CRO.
+This SEO ROI statistics about eCommerce tells us heaps about SEO effectiveness for CRO.

 36) How does having videos in landing pages effect conversions?